-- " The filing of a petition initiates official court action on the complaint. - " If the intake officer releases the youth, the next court appearance is the arraignment, where the youth is informed of the offenses charged in the petition, advised of the right to an attorney, and may be asked to enter a plea.
+- " The filing of a petition initiates official court action on the complaint and pre-court services are offered to youth and families prior to scheduled court hearings. - " If the intake officer releases the youth, the next court appearance is the arraignment, where the youth is informed of the offenses charged in the petition, advised of the right to an attorney, and may be asked to enter a plea.
 The youth does not have the right to an attorney at the arraignment hearing. - " If the youth is detained pending the hearing, a detention hearing must be held within 72 hours of the detainment.
 At the detention hearing, the youth has the right to an attorney and is arraigned on the offenses charged in the petition.
 The judge decides whether to hold the youth in a JDC or release the youth, with or without conditions, until the adjudication.